 The collection of medical information has a long history within public health surveillance systems.
 Public health surveillance is the continuous, systematic collection, analysis, and interpretation of health-related data.
-Many governments, including those of small countries, have invested in setting up systems for collecting information to promote evidence-based interventions2 and policies.
+Many governments, including those of small countries, have invested in setting up systems for collecting information to promote evidence-based interventions and policies.
 Public health surveillance facilitates early recognition of public health emergencies, evaluation of public health interventions' impact, monitoring the epidemiology of conditions, and ultimately informing public health policies and interventions.
 Additionally, setting up information systems are a means to improve healthcare delivery and access to services.

 These data sources create big volumes of data which allows secondary use to identify inefficiencies in healthcare delivery but also notice patterns in care.
 This can lead to for example mitigation of preventable readmissions and can support preventive measures.
-Furthermore patient safety issues, pharmacovigilance and appropriate medicine use can be identified.3 There is even report of secondary use of medical data for professional development, highlighting that analysis of these data by health professionals can lead to clinical improvement and teaching moments.4 ondary use of medical information collected at points of care and urge the implementation of electronic data systems.5
+Furthermore patient safety issues, pharmacovigilance and appropriate medicine use can be identified.
+There is even report of secondary use of medical data for professional development, highlighting that analysis of these data by health professionals can lead to clinical improvement and teaching moments.

-With these beneficial outcomes for public health and individuals, it is not strange that organizations as PAHO and WHO defend the sec-
+With these beneficial outcomes for public health and individuals, it is not strange that organizations as PAHO and WHO defend the secondary use of medical information collected at points of care and urge the implementation of electronic data systems.